Simple Definition of tractable

 He's a very tractable child.

-Origin of TRACTABLE
+Origin of tractable

 Latin tractabilis, from tractare to handle, treat

 First Known Use: 1502

-Seen & Heard
+Seen and Heard

 What made you want to look up tractable?
 Please tell us where you read or heard it (including the quote, if possible).